eremedia/APC/readme.txt

 The APC Object Cache backend is also compatible with [Batcache][1], the powerful full page caching engine that runs on WordPress.com

-Be sure to read the installation instructions, as this is '''not''' a traditional plugin, and needs to be installed in a specific location.
+Be sure to read the installation instructions, as this is **not** a traditional plugin, and needs to be installed in a specific location.

 [1]: http://wordpress.org/extend/plugins/batcache/